rierjarv/wp-curriculum/phaseI/phaseI.md

 > NOTE.
 This section contains reading and watching videos.
 If you prefer to get hands on right away, go to section [Set up WordPress with free trial hosting](#set-up-wordpress-with-free-trial-hosting)

+### Wikipedia article on WordPress

+Read the wikipedia article on wordpress: [https://en.wikipedia.org/wiki/WordPress](https://en.wikipedia.org/wiki/WordPress).
+Write down answers to the following questions, and do googling as necessary (or discuss with a tech friend, or ChatGPT).

+1. What are the improvements in the latest version (6.1) of WordPress, in comparison with WordPress 6.0?
+Can you understand what they mean?
+Explain improvement X and improvement Y in your own words.
+2.
+3.
+4.
+5.

+### Videos
 What is WordPress?
 Start by exploring the following content.

 - https://kinsta.com/knowledgebase/what-is-wordpress/